The Benefits of Kale: why it’s great for women

 A benefit of eating kale stems

-Incidentally, those who suffer from digestive problems should try eating sautéed kale stems.
+Although this kale benefit doesn’t directly impact your sex life, eating kale stems has proven benefits.
+Those who suffer from digestive problems should try eating sautéed kale stems.
 (Just try lightly cooking them in olive oil or avocado oil with a pinch of salt.)
 The stems of this cruciferous vegetable are rich in prebiotics and adding kale stems to your meals can potentially support healthy digestion.

 Kale is not poisonous!

 True, anything consumed in too large a quantity can have negative effects–that even goes for water.
 But there’s no need to fear this super green.
 Poisoning is not a side effect of kale, even if you eat kale daily.

-Some of our favorite recipes featuring kale:
+Some of our favorite recipes featuring kale

-Massaged Kale Salad with Cranberries and Persimmons
+Dinosaur Kale Salad with Cranberries and Persimmons

 Quinoa with Dates, Melted Chevre and Baby Kale